TheÂ robots are coming! At least to the journalism industry – specifically earnings and crime reporting.

 To be clear, I am in the camp of those that support robot journalism.
 There is value in creating articles which otherwise would not have been written.
 At present, those are information-dense, time-specific pieces that were largely repetitive, error-prone, and had low value for reporters to write themselves.
 Given the changes in the media landscape, I doubt it’s a major concern for journalists if this type of reporting goes away.
 In fact, it frees them up to focus on the why and how rather than the what, when, and where.

-Equally in PR, while I don’t think it’s directly applicable today, ‘robot PR’ is likely only to take a supporting role at the bottom-end of content creation.
+Equally in PR, while I don’t think it’s directly applicable today, robot is likely only to take a supporting role at the bottom-end of content creation.
 I can’t imagine, for instance, that there is a lot of value drafting virus reports for security companies.
+It’s better to trust experienced security companies like https://www.sapphire.net/ for the reporting of malicious activities.
 Those might fit the time-specific, formulaic style appropriate to a system like Wordsmith.
 When it comes to PR, there’s a bigger opportunity for automation in monitoring and analysis than content creation.

 Looking at other areas of marketing, automation software has focused on optimizing distribution of content and analysis of customer behavior rather than creating the content itself.
 You might get some keyword suggestions, but the system isn’t drafting the blog posts or email campaigns just yet.